vdurante/asp.net_n-layered_web_applications/part1/software_architecture/what_is_software_architecture.md

 It is part of software architecture defining a architecture that will satisfy user, business and system goals.
 It is a hard balance to achieve.

+## The Importance of Software Architecture
+In short, it is all about building an application on top of a solid foundation.
+Planning and making great decisions during the early stages of the development process avoid risks and bad consequences in the long term.
 ## Goals of Software Architecture

 It is important to address the main goals of software architecture: